What’s the True Cost of Conflict?

-No. 1: Wasted time.
+1. Wasted time.
 How much management time is wasted on conflict rather than addressing more productive issues?
 Remember to factor in lost productivity when employees spend time complaining to coworkers about the conflict.

-No. 4: Absenteeism and health costs.
+4. Absenteeism and health costs.
 Employees often stay away from work to avoid dealing with conflict or to delay a confrontation.
 Others may take time off to address the physical and emotional stress of conflict.
 Health care costs, in connection to stress-related illnesses, are part of the price of conflict incompetence.

 By increasing your conflict competence, you can make yourself and your organization more productive.
 Learn our tips for calming conflict in the workplace.